sghoshm/groupify/README.md

-Okay, let's detail the Goal of the Groupify project, provide a more advanced explanation of its directory structure and the purpose of each component, and comprehensively explain the deployment process.

 ## The Goal of Groupify

 The primary goal of the "Groupify" project, as designed, is to serve as a **turnkey, zero-cost blueprint and functional example of a modern, feature-rich (WhatsApp-style chat with AI) web, mobile, and desktop application fully deployable using *only* the free tiers of widely available cloud services and open-source technologies.**